Panacea (medicine): The rise of "patent medicines"

 Similarly, James Morison was a British quack-physician who sold "Hygeian Vegetable Universal Medicine", which were advertised as "A cure for all curable ills".
 Morrison established his own medical school, The British College of Health, which trained agents known as Hygeists to sell the pills.
 However, satirists were brutal in their attacks on the business and its gullible clients, with caricatures even showing people re-growing severed limbs.

 Many other patent medicines made claims to cure implausibly wide-ranging conditions.

 An early nineteenth century advertisement for Daffy's Elixir said it was used for the following ailments: The Stone in Babies and Children; Convulsion fits; Consumption and Bad Digestives; Agues; Piles; Surfeits; Fits of the Mother and Vapours from the Spleen; Green Sickness; Children's Distempers, whether the Worms, Rickets, Stones, Convulsions, Gripes, King's Evil, Joint Evil or any other disorder proceeding from Wind or Crudities; Gout and Rheumatism; Stone or Gravel in the Kidnies; Cholic and Griping of the Bowels; the Phthisic; Dropsy and Scurvy.

 In 1891, Dr. John Collis Browne's Chlorodyne was advertised as a treatment for coughs, consumption, bronchitis, asthma, diphtheria, fever, croup, ague, diarrhoea, cholera, dysentery, epilepsy, hysteria, palpatation, spasms, neuralgia, rheumatism, gout, cancer, toothache, meningitis, etc.

 Even Coca-Cola was marketed as a patent medicine in its early days: it was claimed to cure many diseases, including morphine addiction, indigestion, nerve disorders, headaches, and impotence.

 The conventional medical profession pushed back against the claims of panaceas.
 In 1828, the New York state medical society adopted one of America's first medical ethics codes, which stated that patent medicines were not to be tolerated.
-From about the 1830s, one of the principal target was Morison's "Hygeian Vegetable Universal Medicine".
+From about the 1830s, one of the principal targets was Morison's "Hygeian Vegetable Universal Medicine".
 Morison retaliated by appealing to what is now known as the logical fallacy of the "appeal to nature", criticizing the medical reliance on chemicals in contrast to his remedies made from natural vegetables.

-In contrast to their advertised safety, Morison’s pills could be dangerous, and fatal if taken in large enough quantities.
-In 1836, John MacKenzie, aged 32, who was diagnosed with rheumatism in the knee, died after one of Morison’s agents gave him 1,000 pills over 20 days; that agent was indicted and found guilty of manslaughter.
-The following year, excessive consumption of Morison’s pills was found to cause 12 deaths following investigations in York.
+In contrast to their advertised safety, Morison's pills could be dangerous, and fatal if taken in large enough quantities.
+In 1836, John MacKenzie, aged 32, who was diagnosed with rheumatism in the knee, died after one of Morison's agents gave him 1,000 pills over 20 days; that agent was indicted and found guilty of manslaughter.
+The following year, excessive consumption of Morison's pills was found to cause 12 deaths following investigations in York.
 Morison himself evaded punishment as the charges were against his agents.
-After Morrison dies in 1840 and his sons took over, they expanded the product range.
+After Morrison died in 1840 and his sons took over, they expanded the product range.
 The pills were finally withdrawn from sale in the 1920s.